Doctor of Pharmacy

 Total Credits: 56-57

 General CLEP credits will not be accepted to fulfill the mathematics, biology, physics, or chemistry requirements.
 Advanced Placement Program scores through the College Board are accepted for some pre-pharmacy courses.
 Check acceptable scores and courses at http://www.umkc.edu/registrar/transfer-credit/default.asp.
 Contact an academic advisor in the School of Pharmacy regarding minimum score requirements and course transferability.
-Official scores from the College Board must be sent to the UMKC Records Office for evaluation.
+Official scores from the College Board must be sent to the UMKC Registrar's Office for evaluation.

 Pharmacy Assurance Program (PAP)